 Term Insurance Grace Period

-Term Insurance is a type of life insurance that provides financial protection to the family of the insured person in case of their untimely demise.
+Term Insurance (TI) is a type of life insurance that provides financial protection to the family of the insured person in case of their untimely demise.
 Term plans require policyholders to pay a premium at regular intervals to keep the policy in force.
-However, due to various reasons, policyholders may miss paying the premium on time.
-This is where the concept of grace period comes in
+However, for various reasons, policyholders may fail to pay the premium on time.
+This is where the concept of the grace period comes in.

 A grace period is a specific duration of time after the due date of a premium payment when the cover remains active, even if the premium has not been paid.
 In other words, it is a period during which the policyholder can pay the premium without any penalty or interest.
 The duration of the grace period varies from one insurance company to another and depends on the premium payment frequency.